Harry Hooper

 Harry Bartholomew Hooper (August 24, 1887 – December 18, 1974) was an American professional baseball right fielder who played in Major League Baseball (MLB).
 Hooper batted left-handed and threw right-handed.
 Hooper was born in Bell Station, California, and he graduated from Saint Mary's College of California.
 He played for major league teams between 1909 and 1925, spending most of that time with the Boston Red Sox and finishing his career with the Chicago White Sox.

 Hooper was often known for his defensive skills, ranking among the league leaders in defensive categories such as putouts and assists by a right fielder.
-He is the all-time career leader in assists by a right fielder.
+He is the all-time career leader in assists and double plays by a right fielder.
 During several seasons with Boston, he teamed up with Duffy Lewis and Tris Speaker to form the Golden Outfield, one of the best outfield trios in baseball history.
 Hooper is also one of only two members of four separate Red Sox World Series championship teams (1912, 1915, 1916, 1918).
 He was elected to the Baseball Hall of Fame in 1971.

 Early life

 Hooper was born on August 24, 1887, in Bell Station, California.
 His family had migrated to California as many other families from the United States due to the California Gold Rush.
-His father, Joseph "Joe" Hooper, was born in Morrell, Prince Edward Island in Canada.
+His father, Joseph "Joe" Hooper, was born in Morrell, Prince Edward Island, Canada.
 Joe was the fourth child and second boy born to English-born William Hooper, Harry's grandfather, and his Portuguese wife Louisa.
 Harry was the youngest child in his family of four; he had a sister named Lulu and twin brothers named George and Charlie.
 Hooper's mother, Mary Katherine (Keller), was from Frankfurt, Germany.

 Hooper's two older brothers had been forced to quit school early to work on the family farm, but Hooper showed an affinity for school, especially in math.
 One of Hooper's teachers helped to convince his parents to allow Hooper to attend a high school in Oakland.
 After graduating from the high school affiliated with Saint Mary's College of California, Hooper graduated from college there with an engineering degree.
-At St. Mary's Hooper had demonstrated his skills both academically and on the ballfield.
+At St. Mary's Hooper had demonstrated his skills both academically and on the ball field.